 - Testing with extra time

-- Having quizzes, tests, and exams read through text-to-speech Kurzweil software
+- Having quizzes, tests, and exams read to the student

 - Having a classmate serve as a volunteer note taker

 What documentation is required, and how do I provide it?